top of page

 Frogs AND TOADS

-Frogs and toads, which belong to the order Anura, are easily recognizable amphibians who lack tails and have short, stout bodies.
-They lay eggs in freshwater, which hatch into aquatic larvae called tadpoles.
-These larvae then go through metamorphosis, absorbing their tails and growing legs to appear as adult frogs that are then free to leave the water.
-Frogs can be distinguished by their long hind legs, and smooth, moist skin, while toads can be recognized by their shorter, stubby legs and rough skin.
-There are over 5,000 species of frogs and toads, of which 11 are found in Connecticut.
-Nine of these are frogs, a majority coming from the genus of true frogs, Lithobates, who are primarily aquatic water frogs.
-Some are arboreal, coming from the families Hyla and Pseudacris, while others spend most of their time in burrows, such as in the genus Scaphiopus.
-Two species of true toads live in Connecticut, from the genus Anaxyrus.
+Frogs can be distinguished by their long hind legs and smooth, moist skin.
+Toads can be recognized by their shorter, stubby legs and rough skin.
+Across the world there are over 7,000 species of frogs and toads, of which 11 can be found in Connecticut (AmphibiaWeb, 2024).
+Here in Connecticut the majority belong to the genus Lithobates, primarily aquatic true frogs.
+Some are arboreal, from the genera Hyla and Pseudacris.
+Others in the genus Scaphiopus spend most of their time in burrows.
+Two species of true toads live in Connecticut, belonging to the genus Anaxyrus.

 To learn more about the frogs and toads found in Connecticut, click on a species below: